 As of December 31, 2024, HARN's total liabilities amounted to 421.75 million baht, an increase of 50.92 million baht or 13.73% from the previous year.
 The key components of these liabilities include trade and other payables, accrued income tax, deferred income tax liabilities, employee benefit obligations, and lease liabilities.
 Notably, HARN has no interest-bearing debt from financial institution borrowings.
 With a capital structure free from bank loans, HARN incurs no interest expenses and maintains a strong liquidity position.
-Its baht, investments in other short-term financial assets of 15.84 million baht, and purchases of equipment and intangible assets amounting to 11.46 million baht.
+Its debt-to-equity ratio remains low, allowing the company to consistently distribute dividends to shareholders.